TNB Theatre School Policies

 TNB Theatre School students in professional work

 As a training program for young artists, TNB Theatre School students occasionally have the opportunity to audition for professional work.
 In these cases the Director of the Theatre School will recommend select students for auditions in consultation with the project producer and / or director.
-Students are invited to audition based on appropriateness for specific role and demands of the specific project.
+Students are invited to audition based on appropriateness for specific roles and demands of the specific project.
 If a student is not selected for an audition it is not a reflection on the student’s ability or talent nor does it preclude them from consideration for future opportunities.